Radio impulsive events in quiet solar corona and Axion Quark Nugget Dark Matter: The AQN model confronts the radio observations

 The frequency of emission $\nu$ is mostly determined by the plasma frequency $\omega_p$ in a given environment, i.e.

 where $n_e$ is the electron number density in the corona, while $T$ is the temperature at the same altitude and $k$ is the wavenumber.
 For example, the frequency $\nu=160~ {\rm MHz}$ considered in \cite{Mondal-2020} will be emitted when $n_e\simeq 3.4 \cdot 10^{8}{\rm cm^{-3}}$.
-One should emphasize that the emission of radio waves generically occurs at an altitude which is distinct from the altitude where the AQN annihilation events occur and where the energy is injected into the plasma.
+One should emphasize that the emission of radio waves generically occurs at an altitude which is distinct from the altitude where the AQN annihilation events occur, and where the energy is injected into the plasma.
 This is because the mean-free path $\lambda$ of the non-thermal electrons being injected into the plasma is very long $\lambda\sim 10^4$ km.
-Therefore, these electrons can travel very long distance before they transfer their energy into the radio wave energy as we discuss in subsection \ref{non-thermal}.
+Therefore, these electrons can travel a very long distance before they transfer their energy to the radio wave, as we discuss in subsection \ref{non-thermal}.

-We propose in this work that the non-thermal electrons will be produced by the AQNs when they enter the solar corona and the annihilation processes start.
+We propose that non-thermal electrons are produced by anti-nuggets entering the solar corona, when the annihilation processes start.
 It is known that the number density of the non-thermal (suprathermal in terminology \cite{Thejappa-1991}) electrons $n_{s}$ must be sufficiently large $n_{s}/n_e\gtrsim 10^{-7}$ for the plasma instability to develop, in which case the radio waves will be generated \cite{Thejappa-1991}.
-As the density $n_{s}/n_e$ approaches the so-called threshold values at some specific frequencies the intensity increases sharply which we identify with observed bursts.
-These threshold conditions may be satisfied randomly in space in time depending on properties of the injected electrons \cite{Thejappa-1991}.
-All these plasma properties are well beyond the scope of this paper and shall not be discussed in the present work.
+As the density $n_{s}/n_e$ approaches the threshold values at some specific frequencies, the intensity increases sharply, which we identify with the observed impulsive radio events.
+These threshold conditions may be satisfied randomly in space and time, depending on properties of the injected electrons \cite{Thejappa-1991}.
+All these plasma properties are well beyond the scope of this paper.
 However, we shall demonstrate that the number density of the non-thermal electrons $n_{s}$ generated by the AQNs can easily be in proper range $n_{s}/n_e\gtrsim 10^{-7}$ for the plasma instability to develop.
-To be more specific, in next subsection \ref{non-thermal} we shall argue that the ratio $n_s/n_e\sim 10^{-7}$ is always sufficiently large for the plasma instability to develop which eventually generate the radio waves.
+To be more specific, in next subsection \ref{non-thermal} we shall argue that the ratio $n_s/n_e\sim 10^{-7}$ is always sufficiently large for the plasma instability to develop, which eventually generate the radio waves.